 - a.
 Get to lecture on time!
 I begin talking at the start of the period and rarely stop until it ends - b.
 Read the lecture textbook assignment prior to coming to lecture.
 This will help familiarize you with the material discussed in class, and will help fill in gaps in your notes. - c.
 Study your notes weekly.
 There is too much material to learn in one night or weekend cram session. - d.
-Take the quizzes and learn from your mistakes you get 2 chances on each and I use the average score.
+Take the quizzes and learn from your mistakes you get 2 chances on each and I use the best score.
 Remember, the average score of the quizzes is 8% of your final grade.
 Also, Students in 2010 found a high positive correlation between performance on quizzes and exams.

 Course Objectives: This course is meant to follow Bio 101 and will cover organisms, physiology and ecosystems.
 Evolution is the framework of Biology and will be discussed throughout the course.
-In order to link concepts, the course also emphasizes control and feedback systems that regulate all Biology processes.
-In detail:
+To link concepts, the course also emphasizes control and feedback systems that regulate all Biology processes.
+In detail the course aims to help you learn

-- Understanding the importance of Evolution as an organizing principle in Biology. - 2.
-Understanding the importance of control and feedback systems that regulate Biology processes. - 3.
-Compare and contrast inherent differences between plants and animals. - 4.
-Being able to analyze data and extrapolate the results to the organismic and ecosystem levels.
+- 1. to understand the importance of Evolution as an organizing principle in Biology. - 2. to understand the importance of control and feedback systems that regulate Biology processes. - 3. to compare and contrast inherent differences between plants and animals. - 4. to analyze data and extrapolate the results to the organismic and ecosystem levels.